YNN Tribal Administration

 I. Operations and Procedures

-All Tribal Citizenship applications are pre-approved and processed same-day upon receipt.
-Approved applications are submitted directly to the Yahcalo Ndigena Nation Tribal Registry for enrollment.
+All New Citizens joining the Tribal Nation has set to an appointment for orientation in. person or virtually.
+After orientation if member still wants to join the tribe the member will be provided an application.
+Tribal Citizenship applications are pre-approved and processed same-day upon receipt.
+Approved applications are submitted directly to the Yahcalo Ndigena Nation National Tribal Registry for enrollment in the system.

 B. Collaboration with Tribal Authorities

-The Yahcalo Ndigena Nation operates in close collaboration with Tribal Leaders and Tribal Councils.
+The Yahcalo Ndigena Nation Tribal Administration operates in close collaboration with Tribal Leaders and Tribal Councils.
 This ensures the authenticity, accuracy, and cultural integrity of all Tribal registrations and enrollment activities.

 C. Data Privacy and Security